Caledonian Park Clock Tower: Architecture and description

-The tower stands 46m high, designed to act as a focal point for drovers entering London.
+The tower, standing 46 m high, was designed to act as a focal point for drovers entering London.
 It has five storeys and is constructed of Portland stone.
 The base is rusticated and is supported by "swooping buttresses" on each side.
 The clock set into the fourth storey is by the firm of John Morris of Clerkenwell and has a set of three bells which rang each day to signal the market's opening and closing.
 The final storey has a balustrade giving good views over London, and is topped with a weather vane in the form of a dragon which was re-gilded during the restoration in 2016-2019.
-Bridget Cherry, in her revised London 4: North edition of the Pevsner Buildings of England, describes the Caledonian Park Clock Tower as "magnificent; Italianate with Baroque buttreses and a more conventional Quattrocento top".
+Bridget Cherry, in her revised London 4: North edition of the Pevsner Buildings of England, describes the Caledonian Park Clock Tower as "magnificent...
+Italianate... with swooping Baroque buttresses... and a more conventional Quattrocento top".
 The tower is a Grade II* listed building.
 Two sets of railings which once fully enclosed the market are listed Grade II.
 Only three of the four public houses which originally stood at each corner of the market site remain, The White Horse, The Lamb, and The Lion, each of which is also listed Grade II.
 The fourth, The Black Bull, which stood at the south-west corner has been demolished.